Sorry, you need to enable JavaScript to visit this website.

 European Union

-Portugal participates in events and meetings related to youth policies, namely in the framework of the Council of the European Union, namely in the Youth Dialogue process and in expert groups.
+Portugal actively engages in youth policy-related events and meetings within the framework of the Council of the European Union.
+This includes participation in the EU Youth Dialogue process and various expert groups dedicated to youth affairs.

-Created in 1986, the European Youth Information and Counselling Agency (ERYICA) is a European organisation, composed of national youth information networks.
+Established in 1986, the European Youth Information and Counselling Agency (ERYICA) is a European organisation comprising national youth information networks.

-The Portuguese Institute of Sports and Youth has adopted the ERYICA European Youth Information Charter as a reference document for the information services provided to young people.
+The Portuguese Institute of Sport and Youth has formally adopted the ERYICA European Youth Information Charter as a guiding document for its youth information services.

 International cooperation